Principles of Medical Education

 This program is among the highest-rated Harvard Medical School CME courses, and space is limited to ensure the quality of the education.

-Participants of Principles of Medical Education can customize their learning experience, choosing from either of two add-on workshop options in the program "Mastering the Skills of the Modern Medical Educator."
-Please note that space is limited for these special sessions—available on a first-come, first-served basis.
+Participants of Principles of Medical Education can customize their learning experience by choosing up to three "Mastering the Skills of the Modern Medical Educator" optional add-on tracks.
+Please note that space is limited for these tracks, and is available on a first-come, first-served basis.
 Early registration is advised.
-Full descriptions here.
+Full track descriptions

 All schedule times are Eastern Daylight Time.